-Leading brands are using guest experience metrics to drive true growth.
+Leading brands use guest experience metrics to drive true growth

-For restaurants, understanding consumer behavior and building back loyalty will remain a top priority, but navigating 2021’s unchartered territory will be incredibly challenging.
+For restaurants, understanding consumer behaviour and building back loyalty will remain a top priority throughout 2021.
 Any leader making a major adjustment to their business right now is faced with:

-- Keeping a close eye on margins as food costs rise, irregular staffing, and to-go/delivery revenue staggers
+Keeping a close eye on margins as food costs rise, irregular staffing, and click-and-collect/delivery revenue staggers

 In a candid roundtable discussion hosted by Yumpingo, Fleet Street Communications, and Propel, hospitality leaders from Azzurri Group, Nando’s, and Bistrot Pierre shared how they’re approaching the return to full in-store and off-prem operations.
-By leveraging real-time guest feedback, the panellists have been adjusting key areas of the business with confidence, knowing that every change is data-driven and measurable.
+By leveraging real-time customer feedback, the panelists have been adjusting key areas of the business with confidence, knowing that every change is data-driven and measurable.